post image

 • Ask a friend of a friend who may be employed and have insights to share.

 Today, there is much uncertainty in what constitutes an appropriate outfit from the next.
 In generations past, there was a uniformed view of professional attire, more formal and conservative in style.
-With the rise in creative, digital/technology, non-profit and startup work cultures we continue to see a shift towards a business casual dress code.
+With the rise in creative, digital/technology, non-profit, and startup work cultures, we continue to see a shift towards a business casual dress code.

 Many companies still value a traditional or corporate dress code to maintain their professional image.
 In a workforce that is as diverse as ever, each interview setting is unique.
 There is no definitive business protocol while preparing to fit an office dress code.
 While researching the company background and preparing for your interview, remember to consider your wardrobe.
 An individual who looks the part often creates an even greater opportunity to prove themselves as a competent candidate.